MichaelCurrin/badge-generator/docs/features.md

 Put the badges wherever you like:

 - At the top of your `README.md`.
-- In your docs directory files
+- In your docs directory files.
 - In your docs site or website.
 - Link to your repo from another site - like another website or GitHub repo of yours, or even post a link in a blog or forum.